Visions, needs and requirements for (future) research environments: An exploration with Professor Wolfgang Wagner

-Researchers are at the very heart of the EOSC.
-After more than one year after the launch, what do researchers say?
-How do they think will they benefit?
-What is and what can be their roles?
-Let’s hear what TU Wien professor and researcher Wolfgang Wagner has to say.
+Researchers are at the very heart of the EOSC: So what do researchers really need to do cutting-edge research?
+How do they think the EOSC could support them in their endeavors?
+Let's see what TU Wien professor and researcher Wolfgang Wagner has to say.

 Data Sharing in the interest of reproducibility and re-usability